-This quality standard covers the management of early (ductal carcinoma in situ and invasive), locally advanced and advanced breast cancer in adults.
-This includes the management of both screen-detected and symptomatic breast cancers from the point of referral to a specialist team.
-The scope does not include adults with rare breast tumours, benign breast disease, lobular carcinoma in situ, or the care of women with an increased risk of breast cancer due to family history.
+This quality standard covers the management of early (ductal carcinoma in situ and invasive), locally advanced and advanced breast cancer, recurrent breast cancer and familial breast cancer in adults.
+This includes breast cancer identified through screening and by assessment of symptoms, and covers care from the point of referral to a specialist team.
+It does not cover adults with non-cancerous breast tumours.
+For more information see the breast cancer topic overview.

 This quality standard was previously called breast cancer quality standard.